Champaign-Urbana MTD honored for reducing environmental footprint

-URBANA — The Champaign-Urbana Mass Transit District was one of 10 transit agencies honored Friday by the U.S. Department of Transportation’s Federal Transit Administration for efforts to combat climate change.
+URBANA — The Champaign-Urbana Mass Transit District was one of 10 transit agencies honored Friday by the Federal Transit Administration for efforts to combat climate change.

 The MTD was honored with the award for "most innovative."

-The Federal Transit Administration presented the awards recognizing what it called “the exemplary efforts” of 10 transit agencies to combat climate change through the FTA’s Sustainable Transit for a Healthy Planet initiative.
+The federal agency presented the awards recognizing what it called “the exemplary efforts” of 10 transit agencies to combat climate change through its Sustainable Transit for a Healthy Planet initiative.

-"By helping people efficiently and affordably get where they need to go, public transit plays a key role in reducing greenhouse gas emissions,"said U.S. Transportation Secretary Pete Buttigieg.
+"By helping people efficiently and affordably get where they need to go, public transit plays a key role in reducing greenhouse-gas emissions," U.S. Transportation Secretary Pete Buttigieg said.
 "We're delighted to honor these 10 public transit agencies leading the charge to protect our communities against climate change."